At Honeywell International Inc. (NYSE:HON), Share Price Got a Bit Ahead of the Fundamentals

 Honeywell International Inc. (HON) Fundamentals that are to be considered.

-HON were able to record 6.06 billion as free cash flow during the third quarter of the year, this saw their quarterly net cash flow reduce by -220.0 million.
-In cash movements, the company had a total of 6.9 billion as operating cash flow.
+HON were able to record 800.0 million as free cash flow during the third quarter of the year, this saw their quarterly net cash flow reduce by -1.35 billion.
+In cash movements, the company had a total of 939.0 million as operating cash flow.

 Potential earnings growth for Honeywell International Inc. (HON)

 In order to determine the future investment potential for this stock, we will have to analyze key trends that affect it.
-During the third quarter of the year, Honeywell International Inc. recorded a total of 9.5 billion in revenue.
-This figure implies that they witnessed a quarterly year/year change in their earnings with -2.45% coming in sequential stages and their sales for the third quarter increasing by 4.32%.
+During the third quarter of the year, Honeywell International Inc. recorded a total of 8.46 billion in revenue.
+This figure implies that they witnessed a quarterly year/year change in their earnings with -4.97% coming in sequential stages and their sales for the third quarter reducing by -12.21%.

 Having a look at the company’s valuation, the company is expected to record 8.16 total earnings per share during the next fiscal year.
 It is very important though to remember that the importance of trend far outweighs that of outlook.
 This analysis has been great and getting further updates on HON sounds very interesting.